openedx/openedx-events/docs/how-tos/consume-an-event.rst

 .. note:: We encourage you to also consider the practices outlined in the :doc:`../decisions/0016-event-design-practices` ADR for event consumption.

-Throughout this guide, we will use an example of creating an event handler that will execute when a user enrolls in a course from the course about page to better illustrate the steps involved in creating a consumer for an event.
+Throughout this guide, we will implement the use case to send the enrollment data to a webhook when a user enrolls in a course to better illustrate the steps involved in creating a consumer for an event.

 Assumptions
 -----------